googlefonts/colr-gradients-spec/colr-gradients-spec.md

 A solid paint fills the drawing region with a solid color specified by `ColorIndex`. `ColorIndex` references color `paletteIndex` from the `CPAL` palette, and applies alpha value `alpha` when drawing.

-## Transformation

-A transformation as defined by a `PaintTransformed` applies a matrix transformation `transform` to the current drawing region.
-The transformation is to be applied for subsequent nested paints, as defined by the paint referenced in `src`.
-The transformation affects all nested drawing operations.
-It affects how nested solid paints and gradients are drawn, as well as how nested clip operations or nested COLR glyph reuse operations are performed.

 ## COLR Glyph